 Handle the denture with great care: avoid bending the plastic or the clips when cleaning, to avoid damaging the denture.

-Ensure you see your dentist if you have a lose fit, sores, irritation, and infection.
+Ensure you see your dentist if you have a loose fit, sores, irritation, or infection.